Physician Assistants in Med Spas: Qualified, Trusted, Safe Providers

 • 1971: The federal Health Manpower Training Act helps institutionalize the profession.

-Different institutions gave the role different names: "Physician associate" at Duke, "MEDEX" for medicine extension at the University of Washington, and "health associate" at Johns Hopkins.
-But by the 1980s, "physician assistant" was formalized and incorporated into state medical practice acts.
+Different institutions gave the role different names: "physician extender," "extern," "medex," "physician associate," "physician's assistant" and "health associate."
+By the 1980s, "physician assistant" was formalized and incorporated into state medical practice acts.
 Eventually, the title physician assistant became the national standard, reinforced by model legislation that amended medical practice acts to allow PAs to practice under physician supervision in what was called "negotiated dependent performance autonomy."

 What started as a solution for rural and underserved communities has evolved.
-Today, PAs excel in fast-paced environments like med spas, combining clinical skill with compassion and integrity.
+Today, PAs practice across medical specialties and excel in fast-paced environments such as medical spas, combining clinical skill with compassion and integrity.

 How PAs are trained: Education and clinical preparation